Create Search Index Directory & Set License from File in GroupDocs.Search for Java

 What is a “search index directory” and why do I need it?

 A search index directory is a folder on disk where GroupDocs.Search stores its indexed representation of your documents.
 Without this directory the search engine has nowhere to persist its data, so queries would be impossible.
-Creating the directory is the foundational step that enables fast, accurate searches across large document collections.
+Creating the directory is the foundational step that enables fast, accurate searches across large document collections and builds the search index that powers query results.

 Why apply a license from file?